rmagatti/auto-session/README.md

 ## 🔭 Session Lens

-Auto Session has been merged with Session Lens!
+Session Lens has been merged into Auto Session!
 This means all the functionality of Session Lens is now available in Auto Session.

 You still need to call the session-lens specific setup function for things to work properly since even though these plugins are now merged, they are effectily fully modular and auto-session does not depend on session-lens functionality.